 - New Jersey

 In addition to the states listed above, the District of Columbia allows same-sex marriage.
-Also, New Mexico has no state law allowing or refusing such marriages.
+Also, has no state law allowing or refusing such marriages.
 However, some of the more populous counties are issuing marriage licenses to same-sex couples.

 Estate planning is necessary for same-sex couples to ensure their estate is distributed according to their personal wishes, and not dictated by state intestate succession laws.
 It’s important to plan today to ensure your hard earned estate is passed to those you love with the least possible expense and delay.
 Call one of our experienced estate planning attorneys for a complimentary comprehensive estate plan review.